Nephilim: Descendants of Seth and Cain

 This also is the view of the Ethiopian Orthodox Church, supported by their own Ge'ez manuscripts and Amharic translation of the Haile Selassie Bible—where the books of 1 Enoch and Jubilees, counted as canonical by this church, differ from western academic editions.
 (Note: The Amharic text of Henok 2:1–3 (i.e. 1 En) in the 1962 Ethiopian Orthodox Bible may be translated as follows:

 "After mankind abounded, it became thus: And in that season, handsome comely children were born to them; and the offspring of Seth, who were upon the Holy Mount, saw them and loved them.
 And they told one another, 'Come, let us choose for us daughters from Cain's children; let us bear children for us.)
 The "Sons of Seth view" is also the view presented in a few extra-biblical, yet ancient works, including Clementine literature, the 3rd century Cave of Treasures, and the c.
 6th century Ge'ez work The Conflict of Adam and Eve with Satan.
 In these sources, these offspring of Seth were said to have disobeyed God, by breeding with the Cainites and producing wicked children "who were all unlike", thus angering God into bringing about the Deluge, as in the Conflict:

 Certain wise men of old wrote concerning them, and say in their [sacred] books that angels came down from heaven and mingled with the daughters of Cain, who bare unto them these giants.
 But these [wise men] err in what they say.
 God forbid such a thing, that angels who are spirits, should be found committing sin with human beings.
 Never, that cannot be.
 And if such a thing were of the nature of angels, or Satans, that fell, they would not leave one woman on earth, undefiled ...
 But many men say, that angels came down from heaven, and joined themselves to women, and had children by them.
 This cannot be true.
 But they were children of Seth, who were of the children of Adam, that dwelt on the mountain, high up, while they preserved their virginity, their innocence and their glory like angels; and were then called 'angels of God'.
 But when they transgressed and mingled with the children of Cain, and begat children, ill-informed men said, that angels had come down from heaven, and mingled with the daughters of men, who bear them giants.

 Offspring of Orion

-In Aramaic culture, the term nephilim refers to the offspring of Orion in mythology.
-However, the Brown–Driver–Briggs lexicon notes this as a "dubious etymology" and "all very precarious".
+In Aramean culture, the term nephilim may have referred to the offspring of Orion in mythology.
+The Brown–Driver–Briggs lexicon notes this as a "dubious etymology" and "all very precarious".

 Arabian paganism

-Fallen angels were believed by Arab pagans to be sent to earth in form of men.
+Fallen angels were believed by Arab pagans to be sent to earth in the form of men.
 Some of them mated with humans and gave rise to hybrid children.
 As recorded by Al-Jahiz, a common belief held that Abu Jurhum, the ancestor of the Jurhum tribe, was actually the son of a disobedient angel and a human woman.